 - Utah Top 10 Video – The best places to visit in Utah.

 - 60 USA Bucket List Trip Ideas – The Absolute Best Places to Visit in the USA

-10 Important Things to Know Before Visiting Bonneville Salt Flats in Utah
+Important Tips For Visiting Bonneville Salt Flats in Utah

 1. Best Time to Visit Bonneville Salt Flats

-2. The Weather at Bonneville Salt Flats Can Be Extreme
+2. Bonneville Salt Flats Weather Can Be Extreme

 Like spring, fall sees a big change in weather from September to November.
 Early in fall is a good time to visit.
 After October, it starts getting dreary and cold.